Gingivitis & Periodontitis Treatment

-Gum disease affects many people.
+Periodontal disease, more commonly referred to as gum disease, is quite common and can affect people of all ages and health levels.
 As plaque builds on your teeth, it hardens to form tartar under the gum line.
 This tartar is filled with bacteria that can cause your gums to become inflamed and break down the bone that supports your teeth.
-Our dentists can treat your gum disease and have you back on your way to a healthy mouth.
+Here at UKB Family Dental in Springfield, MO, our experienced dentists can treat your gum disease and have you back on your way to a healthy mouth in no time!

 Early-stage gum disease is called gingivitis.
-Without treatment, gingivitis can become worse.
+Without treatment, gingivitis will worsen, eventually turning into periodontitis.
 Periodontitis is a severe form of gum disease.
 During periodontitis, pockets form as your inflamed gums pull away from your teeth.
 Inside these pockets, debris and bacteria can collect and cause infection.
 If left untreated, the pockets can deepen and further weaken your gum tissue and bone.
-This can cause you to lose teeth, as your tissue and bone can no longer hold them in place.
+This will eventually lead to your teeth falling out, as your tissue and bone can no longer hold them in place.

 You should see a dentist if you notice anything different, uncomfortable, or painful about your teeth and gums.
-You may have gum disease if you have the following symptoms:
+Sign of gum disease, or periodontal disease, include:

 - Swollen gums